Joystream/helpdesk/roles/storage-providers/README.md

 $ ulimit -n 8192
 ```

-Configure caddy with `nano ~/Caddyfile` and paste in the following:
+Configure a caddy with `nano ~/Caddyfile` and paste in the following:

 ```
 # Storage Node API